-^ Includes income tax disputed demand, the Holding Company has received favourable ITAT orders in earlier years (similar issues) for Rs.
-93.62 (March 31, 2022:Rs.
-59.45).
+^{&#}x27;Includes income tax disputed demand, the Holding Company has received favourable ITAT orders in earlier years (similar issues) for Rs.
+72.96 (March 31, 2023 : Rs.
+93.62).

-\$ One of the subsidiary has received an income tax order for AY 2021-22 majorly adding back income of Rs.
-200.10 for Goods and Services Tax ("GST") on sales.
-The subsidiary has filed a stay of demand against the said order.
-Based on the advice obtained from tax expert, the subsidiary's management believes that the probability of any outflow in respect of this order is remote and hence not considered in contingent liability.
+During the FY 2022-23, one of the subsidiary, has received an income tax order for AY 2021-22 majorly adding back income of Rs 200.10 for Goods and Services Tax ("GST") on sales.
+The Group has filed an stay of demand against the said order.
+Based on the advice obtained from tax expert, the Group's management believes that the probability of any outflow in respect of this order is remote and hence not considered in contingent liability.